The Battle at Garden's Gate: Themes and composition

 Early 2019 commentary from the band on the album noted that it would thematically have a "more worldly" feel than their prior work, inspired by the band's seeing the world through touring.
 Additionally, they aimed to create "an evolution to their sound" after their prior album received a lot of commentary, both positive and negative, of being very similar to the work of other bands such as Led Zeppelin.
 Upon the reveal of the album's name of The Battle at Garden's Gate in late 2020, they expanded on the themes, noting that it was "definitely a biblical reference" but that the album expanded well beyond that, into the idea of "ancient civilizations" and "parallel universe[s]".
 The band explores the human experience, and how religion and war affect it.
 The album was described as more dark, cinematic, and complicated than their prior album.
 Seeing dark instances of poverty and famine while touring inspired its more dire sound.

 Release and promotion

 The band released their first single from the album, "My Way, Soon", in October 2020.
 The song was debuted and performed live on December 8 on The Late Show with Stephen Colbert, complete with costumes and stage setup similar to 1970s' music programs.
 A second song, "Age of Machine", was released in December 2020.
-In January, "My Way, Soon" topped the Billboard Mainstream Rock songs chart, their fifth song to top the chart.
+In January, "My Way, Soon" topped the Billboard Mainstream Rock chart, their fifth song to top the chart.

 Reception

 The album was featured in multiple "Most Anticipated Albums of 2021" lists, including from publications Rolling Stone, Vulture, and Ultimate Classic Rock.

 The guitar solo of "Age of Machine" was elected by Guitar World's readers as the best of 2021.

+A reader's poll conducted by Total Guitar magazine ranked the guitar solo from the album's concluding 9-minute epic "The Weight of Dreams" as the greatest guitar solo of the 21st century.

+The album was also named the 2022 Clio Music Bronze award winner.